Loading...

 • Resilient Distributed Datasets (RDD) and in-memory data structure

-• Competence to carry out big batch calculations
+• Competence to carry out extensive batch calculations

 • Variety of libraries like GraphX, MLlib, Spark SQL, etc.